Erlemar/Erlemar.github.io/README.md

 ## Data exploration and analysis
 ### Telematic data
 I have a dataset with telematic information about 10 cars driving during one day.
 I visualise data, search for insights and analyse the behavior of each driver.
 I can't share the data, but here is the [notebook](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Devices_analysis.ipynb).
 I want to notice that folium map can't be rendered by native github, but nbviewer.jupyter can do it.

+## Recommendation systems.
+### Collaborative filtering
+Recommenders are systems, which predict ratings of users for items.
+There are several approaches to build such systems and one of them is Collaborative Filtering.
+[This notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Collaborative_filtering.ipynb) shows sevaral examples of collaborative filtering algorithms.